 The inevitable occurs eight months later.
 Léry hates Villegagnon, who, while unpleasant and often cruel, also seems to support the doctrine of transubstantiation, a concept heretical to Protestants.

 Léry and a few others retreat to an area they call "the Brickyard," about a mile from Fort Coligny - near the current site of the Passeio Público in Rio de Janeiro.
 This is where Léry begins his appreciation for and relationship with the Toüoupinambaoults, or Tupinamba, an indigenous tribe allied with the French.

 Léry spends two months at the Brickyard, followed by a year in the interior.
 In a clear-eyed, mostly non-judgmental way, He makes hundreds of observations about the land and the people.

-- Normands who survived shipwrecks years before Léry's arrival serve as translators.
+- Normands, who survived shipwrecks years before Léry's arrival, serve as translators.

-- The Tupinamba eat toads, snakes, and toüous which are, I belive, tegu lizards.
+- The Tupinamba eat toads, snakes, and toüous which are, I believe, tegu lizards.
 Léry writes, "It's true that at the beginning, I was horrified, but after tasting them, as far as meat was concerned, I was only singing lizards."

 - The women smash newborn's noses at birth; a wide flat nose is considered attractive.

 - They cook all meat on a smoking grill called a boucan, where we get the word "buccaneer."